Musa Khan of Bengal: Career

 The Musa Khan Mosque built by his son remains his legacy.

 After the death of his father in 1599, Musa Khan inherited the throne of Sonargaon, gaining the vast territory of Bhati and becoming the chief of the Baro-Bhuiyan landlords of Bengal.
 Continuing his father's legacy, he resisted Mughal invasion for over a decade until he was forced to submit to the Mughal Emperor Jahangir on 10 July 1610.
 He was then dethroned and imprisoned by Islam Khan Chishti, the army general of Emperor Jahangir and Subahdar of Bengal Subah.

 During the office of Subahdar Ibrahim Khan Fath-i-Jang (1617-1624), Musa Khan became loyal to the Mughal force and was freed.
 He actively participated in the conquest of Tripura and the suppression of revolt in Kamrup.

 Death

-Musa Khan died in 1623 in the city of Jahangirnagar, and was succeeded by his son Masum Khan.
+Musa Khan died in 1623 in the city of Jahangirnagar (now Dhaka), and was succeeded by his son Masum Khan.
 He was buried in a place known as Bagh-i-Musa Khan (Musa Khan's garden).
 A mosque, known as the Musa Khan Mosque, was built near his tomb by his son, Diwan Munawwar Khan.
 The tomb and mosque are situated within a present-day residence hall compound of Dhaka University.